mayankskb/ML-Times/README.md

-# Machine-Learning---Supervised
+# Machine Learning Practises

-Various Implementation for Supervised Machine learning
+This repository is dedicated to machine learning using python and python libraries.

+Author : Mayank Mishra